Gaussian Behavior of Quadratic Irrationals: Introduction

 denoted as $x=[m_1,m_2, \dots]$.
 Here, the coefficients $m_k$ are positive integers known as partial quotients and also called digits.
 Rational numbers have a finite continued fraction expansion.
-When the number $x$ is irrational, the continued fraction expansion is infinite and $x$ is completely determined by the sequence $(m_k)$.
+When the number $x$ is irrational, the continued fraction expansion is infinite and $x$ is completely determined by the whole sequence $(m_k)$ of its digits.